 Management's focus is predominantly on Genworth Holdings' liquidity given it is the issuer of our outstanding public debt.
 As of December 31, 2023, our principal U.S. life insurance subsidiaries had negative unassigned surplus of approximately \$563 million under statutory accounting, and as a result, we do not expect these subsidiaries to pay dividends for the foreseeable future.
 Therefore, our liquidity at the holding company level is highly dependent on the performance of Enact Holdings and its ability to pay timely dividends and other forms of capital returns to Genworth Holdings as anticipated.
-Genworth Financial has the right to appoint a majority of directors to the board of directors of Enact Holdings; however, actions taken by Enact Holdings and its beard of directors are subject to and may be limited by the interests of Enact Holdings, including but not limited to, its use of capital for growth opportunities and regulatory requirements.
+Genworth Financial has the right to appoint a majority of directors to the board of directors of Enact Holdings; however, actions taken by Enact Holdings and its board of directors are subject to and may be limited by the interests of Enact Holdings, including but not limited to, its use of capital for growth opportunities and regulatory requirements.
 Future dividends will be subject to quarterly review and approval by Enact Holdings' board of directors and Genworth Financial and will also be dependent on a variety of economic, market and business conditions, among other considerations.
-Insurance laws and regulated insurance subsidiaries' for additional details.
+Insurance laws and regulations regulate the payment of dividends and other distributions to Genworth Financial and Genworth Holdings by their insurance subsidiaries.
+See "-Regulated insurance subsidiaries" for additional details.